acorn-io/acorn-oss-workshop/README.md

+----- This is currently a WIP -----

 # Acorn workshop

-In this workshop we will use a sample microservice application and show how we can build / run / package and distribute it using Acorn.
+In this workshop we will use a sample microservice application and show how we can build / run / package and distribute it using [Acorn](https://acorn.io).

+We will go along the following steps:

 [Introduction to Acorn](./acorn.md)
 [Environment](./environment.md)
 [Sample application](./votingapp.md)